-Students in Grades K-8 are required to perform on grade level in all content area classes.
-There will be four nine weeks grading periods each year.
+Students in Grades K-5 are required to perform on grade level in all content area classes.

 Standards Based Report Card for Grades K-3

 The purpose of Standards Based Report Card is to provide parents, teachers and students with more accurate information about students' progress toward meeting standards.
 Parent/Guardian(s) will be more aware of what their children should know and be able to do by the end of each grading period.